0%

 As more and more essentials, such as clean water or democratic rights, erode: how can we ensure we continue being active and acting in solidarity with each other?
 How do we – already now – make sure that the people most affected are not left out but actively included?

-In this thematic group, we want to prepare ourselves and our movement for a more disruptive world.
-We want to take a look at how we can get ready to use certain disruptions to create (rather than hinder) positive change.
-We want to learn how to organise our groups and movements in a way that they can still function and hold us in increasingly difficult times.
+In this thematic group, prepared ourselves and our movement for a more disruptive world.
+We looked at how we can get ready to use certain disruptions to create (rather than hinder) positive change.
+We learned how to organise our groups and movements in a way that they can still function and hold us in increasingly difficult times.

-We will create space to share emotions, brainstorm, and hear from experienced groups and people, for example on community organising practices, on horizontal escalation (broadening our movement and becoming more inclusive), trauma-informed perspectives, intersectional strategy, anti-repression, anti-oppression and empowerment practices.
-It will involve grieving and healing work and we will also learn how joy and celebration should and will still be essential in our struggles.
+We created space to share emotions, brainstorm, and hear from experienced groups and people, for example on community organising practices, on horizontal escalation (broadening our movement and becoming more inclusive), trauma-informed perspectives, intersectional strategy, anti-repression, anti-oppression and empowerment practices.
+It involved grieving and healing work but also reflections how joy and celebration are essential in our struggles.

-At the end we want to look at how those skills can help us in our current organising against touristification and airports, and how we can make sure we give space in our daily work and in our structures to learn and integrate those skills.
+At the end we looked at how those skills can help us in our current organising against touristification and airports, and how we can make sure we give space in our daily work and in our structures to learn and integrate those skills.

 Workshops

-The workshops slots will cover a wide range of topics mediating knowledge of aviation and tourism, and skills in action-organising, campaigning, movement strategy and more.
+The workshops slots covered a wide range of topics mediating knowledge of aviation and tourism, and skills in action-organising, campaigning, movement strategy and more.

 People discussing at the Degrowth of Aviation Conference